tonethar/IGME-230-GDD-Master/exercises/week-3/recipe.md

 ## I. Overview & Goals

-In this week's exercise, we will be taking a text document, marking it up as an HTML document, adding CSS formatting, and uploading it to your RIT web space.
+In this week's exercise, we will be taking a text document, marking it up as an HTML document, improving presentation by adding CSS formatting, validating the code to make sure it's well-written, and uploading it to your RIT web space.

 ## II.
 Setting Up Your Folders and Files